song2yu/song2yu.github.io/README.md

     </a>
 </div>

+I am a second-year postgraduate student in the school of Information and Communication Engineering at Dalian University of Technology with Prof. Huchuan Lu and Prof. Lijun Wang of IIAU-Lab.

 I am currently focusing on depth estimation and Audio-Visual Video Segmentation.
 I also have a keen interest in diffusion models, Gaussian Splatting, and multimodal tasks.